-If you have a Nest Thermostat you probably heard about the recent problems and may be living in fear of losing your home’s heating abilities in the dead of winter.
+If you have a Nest Thermostat you may have heard about the recent problems and may be living in fear of being left without heat in the dead of winter.

 But fear no more!